Football stars' wives clash in "WAGatha Christie" court case in London | Entertainment

 Football stars' wives clash in "WAGatha Christie" court case in London

-Rooney concluded her message by saying: "I have saved and screenshotted all the original stories which clearly show just one person has viewed them.
-It's...Rebekah Vardy's account."
-The story was immediately dubbed the "WAGatha Christie" case, in reference to the renowned author of detective novels.

-Rooney, whose husband is a former England captain, has 1.2 million followers on Twitter and 885,000 on Instagram.
-Her message was widely shared, to the extent that it has been viewed by several million people.
+The story was dubbed the "WAGatha Christie" case, in reference to the renowned author of detective novels.
+Rooney has 1.2 million followers on Twitter and 885,000 on Instagram.
+Her message has been viewed by several million people.
 The story was widely covered by Britain's national print and broadcast media.
-Vardy, who was seven months pregnant at the time, went public the same day with her denial, but that did not stop a wave of social media abuse and ridicule against her that her lawyers say continues up until now.
-The abuse has included violent threats.

 - READ MORE ON: